tmtmtmtm/stancer/README.md

   `weights`, or the Stancer must be configured to generate the `weights` from whatever other fields are provided.

+  The Indicator records themselves may be sourced separately, but will usually be contained within the Issues file.

 4. Motion Data (official + unofficial)

   It’s important that you don’t simply make large claims like “Joe Smith